2019 – 2020 HIGHLIGHTS

-WAHHI women are known as active, community volunteers and as women who like to have FUN!
+WAHHI women are active, community volunteers and women who like to have FUN!
 Today, the Difference Makers Interest Group embodies the spirit of WAHHI’s mission with their

 To each and every WAHHI member who contributed to these efforts – and the Difference Makers Interest Group members who led our efforts – THANK YOU!

-To make each WAHHI membership year happen requires a lotof women volunteering as we are a 100 percent volunteer-based organization!
+To make each WAHHI membership year happen requires a lot of women volunteering as we are a 100 percent volunteer-based organization!

 Our Association has been blessed for another year with women who want to make a difference from the:

-- 20Board and Council leaders,
+- 16 Board and Council leaders,

-- 40awesome Ambassadors,
+- 51 awesome Ambassadors,

-- 48creative Interest Group leaders,
+- 68 committed Interest Group leaders,

-- 8committed Youth Awards Committee members and 6 Charitable Fund Committee members,
+- 8 Charitable Fund Committee members,

-- 141Community-minded Difference Makers.
+- 170+ Community-minded Difference Makers.